Notwithstanding the focus on COVID-19, chronic disease is the leading burden of our healthcare system.

-Geneia clinicians – nurses, care managers and social workers – have a 750,000 population under clinical management, meaning our teams are actively practicing population health.
+Geneia is fortunate to have population health experts with deep clinical experience on our team.
 As such, we acutely understand the costs and complications of chronic disease, leading the GDI Lab to prioritize chronic illness models.
-Our clinical team works closely with the GDI Lab as we create, test and perfect models.
+Clinical practicality is always front and center as our GDI Lab creates, tests and perfects data models.

 As many know, diabetes statistics are staggering.

 - More than one in 10 adults has diabetes.